cucapra/capra-public/src/research/visionmode/index.md

 Most camera systems today are optimized for photography.
 They expend time and energy to produce high-quality images that humans will enjoy.
 This pristine quality is wasted, however, when the goal is computer vision instead of human consumption.
-We argue that came pipelines should be configurable: they should be able to switch between a traditional *photography mode* and a low-power *vision mode* that produces raw image data suitable only for computer vision.
+We argue that camera pipelines should be configurable: they should be able to switch between a traditional *photography mode* and a low-power *vision mode* that produces raw image data suitable only for computer vision.

 <figure>
   <img src="bars_error_norm-special.svg">